miseEnPlace-i/lapr2/docs/SprintC/US01/US01_ScheduleVaccine.md

 * There is a dependency to "US03 - Register an SNS User", because SNS users can only use the application if they are registered in the system.
 * There is a dependency to "US09 - Register a Vaccination Center", as the application needs to know which vaccination centers are available.
-* There is a dependency to "US12 - Specify a Vaccine Type", as the application needs to know which vaccine types are available, so that SNS Users (and Receptionists) can schedule a vaccine.
+* There is a dependency to "US12 - Specify a Vaccine Type", as the application needs to know which vaccine types are available, so that SNS users (and receptionists) can schedule a vaccine.
 * There is a dependency to "US13 - Specify a Vaccine", because in order to schedule a vaccine, there has to exist, at least, one vaccine registered in the system.